bg-icon

 Investment strategy

 Pursuant to the limited partnership agreement of the Fund (including all intended contractual terms and conditions) all loans granted by the Fund shall meet the sustainable investment-definition within the meaning of the SFDR.
-The main focus of the Fund as reflected in the Private Placement Memorandum (and which will also be embedded in the contractual fund terms) is granting loans to borrowers that contribute to the reduction of greenhouse gas emissions and air pollution, mostly through business models aimed at e-mobility transition.
-Ultimately 20% of total committed capital may be invested outside the main target areas, but within the focus area of transition to zero-emission.
+The main focus of the Fund as reflected in the Private Placement Memorandum (and which will also be embedded in the contractual fund terms) is the financing of production facilities in which an innovative circular technology and/or business model is implemented as further described in this section.
+By specifically financing innovative technologies and business models, the Fund contributes not only to accelerating and enabling the projects it finances directly, but also to accelerating and enabling replication projects in the future.
+Ultimately 20% of total committed capital may be invested outside the main target areas, but within the focus area of the circular economy.

 There is no option for the Fund to grant loans to borrowers that are not meeting the investment criteria of the Fund, which explicitly includes, amongst others, the meeting of the loan of (all elements of a) sustainable investment pursuant to the SFDR.